thoratou/sbs-sphinx-doc/tutorial/improve-helloworld.rst

 Define compilation flags with SBS
 =================================

-In this part, we will see different approaches in compilation flags handling with SBS.
+In this part, you will see different approaches in compilation flags handling with SBS.

-We will reuse the previous Hello world example.
+You will reuse the previous Hello world example.

 Use component flags
 -------------------